 A fourth pair of similar scenes are the love scenes in the forest.
 Each involves sensitive emotional interaction between the characters.
 Each has a similar visual style, dominated by the many verticals of the tree trunks.
 Both are in clear forests, with little undergrowth or brush, and much room between the trees for the characters to walk around in.
 In both, there are simply limitless paths for the lovers to pursue between any of the tree trunks.
 There is no one clear direction to follow.
 The scene in North is much less intense than the one in Vertigo, however.
 The trees in South Dakota have much smaller and thinner trunks than the California redwoods in Vertigo.
 The dialogue in Vertigo emphasizes that they will survive the humans by thousands of years, underlining that film's themes of survival after death, either through reincarnation, as in the first half of Vertigo, or resurrection, as in its second.

-This decrease in intensity is a common feature throughout North by Northwest.
-It is a film comedy, of course.
-But it also seems to be functioning in part as almost a parody of Vertigo, in some ways.
-Scenes and images that have an intense emotional charge in the first film, return in the second in much more light hearted forms.
-It is as if Hitchcock were making a psychological recovery from the tragic emotions of the first film to the comedy of the second.
-The plot of North can also be seen as a spoof of the plot of Vertigo.
+The plot of North by Northwest can be seen as a spoof of the plot of Vertigo.
 In the earlier film, the Kim Novak character has her personality taken over by that of a dead woman, with tragic results.
 Here, the Cary Grant character has his identity taken over by an imaginary spy, Kaplan.
 While the early film grinds away relentlessly and logically towards its tragic conclusion, the plot of North is a shaggy dog story, merely a gigantic meaningless accident that has unfortunately happened to the hero.
 He spends much of the film trying to track down the "real" Kaplan, a character whom the audience knows to be fictitious and nonexistent.
 So the plot of North by Northwest is deliberately absurd and meaningless.
 It is not just absurd, but Absurd, one reflecting all meaningless fates that can engulf anybody.

-The shots of the hero scrambling down the rocky cliff to discover the body near the start of Young and Innocent anticipate the Mount Rushmore finale of North By Northwest.
+The shots of the hero scrambling down the rocky cliff to discover the body near the start of Young and Innocent anticipate the Mount Rushmore finale of North by Northwest.
 And the scenes in which the heroine dangles from the mine shaft, held by the hero's hand, are the paradigm for the Statue of Liberty scene in Sabotage and the Rushmore scene in North By Northwest.

 Cary Grant being hidden on the train, recalls Dame May Whitty's disappearance on a train in The Lady Vanishes.
 Here the audience is "in" on the secrets of how the vanishing is done, unlike the earlier film, where it is a mystery.